Focusing On The Conservation of Ecosystems, Habitats & Wildlife

 World Elephant Day

-Jungle Jenny is Chiang Mai Thailand at Maetaeng Elephant Park & Clinic
+Jungle Jenny with an elephant in Chiang Mai, Thailand at Maetaeng Elephant Park & Clinic

 World Elephant Day is an international annual event on August 12, dedicated to the preservation and protection of the world’s elephants.